arpan-bisolution21/XL_WORKFORCE_ANALYTICS_REPORT/README.md

 - Workforce Demographics and Regional Distributions
 - Hiring Patterns and Employee Experience Levels
-- Compensation Structure and Salary Progression
+- Compensation Structures and Salary Progressions
 - Payroll Extremes and Salary Outliers

 The Report is structured into Four Analytical Segments: